joemoose/psiops/docs/playing.md

 #### *Consequences* of Failure

-When you *fail* an *action roll*, you don’t achieve your intended outcome.
-But something else goes wrong, worsening your tactical situation or combat readiness.
+When you *fail* an *action roll*, you don’t achieve your intended outcome, and something else goes wrong, worsening your tactical situation or combat readiness.
 You could be injured, damage equipment, trigger a new threat, or be separated from your squad.
 Your situation deteriorates, and circumstances turn against you.

 #### *Complications* of Partial Success

 When you *partially succeed* on an *action roll*, you achieve your intended outcome, but at a cost.
 You might have to make a difficult choice or trade off, and your tactical situation is likely to become more complicated.
+However, the complication will never be as severe as a *failed* roll.

 ### Example Results